 - Have Turo manage the claims process

 - Unless the primary guest chose the Premier Plan, we’ll ask for their personal insurance information.

 - We’ll charge the primary guest a damage deposit.
 The amount depends on the initial assessment of the damage and the guest’s protection plan:

 - Standard Plan: $500

-- If final damages plus related costs, minus insurance collected, are below the deposit amount, we’ll refund the difference.
+- If final damages plus related costs are below the deposit amount, we’ll refund the difference.

 - If the claim is ineligible, we’ll refund the full damage deposit.